solarekm/wsl2/wsl2_basic_config/README.md

     ./config.sh
     ```

-   This script will source the `.bashrc_extra` file to update your shell configuration and install the packages listed in `req_packages` and `py_libraries`.
+   This script will source the `.bashrc_extra` file to update your shell configuration and install necessary packages and tools.

 4. Once the script completes, you may need to restart your terminal or source your `.bashrc` to apply the changes: